tkumar012/tkumar012.github.io/03_Research.md

 [Review](https://southasia.berkeley.edu/sites/default/files/shared/India_Center/India_Moving.pdf) of *India Moving: A History of Migration* by Chinmay Tumbe.
 (2018, Penguin Viking).
 UC Berkeley Institute for South Asia Studies.
 July 28, 2020.

-"Household-level effects of affordable housing: Evidence from Mumbai" *Ideas for India*.
-[English](https://www.ideasforindia.in/topics/poverty-inequality/household-level-effects-of-affordable-housing-evidence-from-mumbai.html) and [Hindi](https://www.ideasforindia.in/topics/poverty-inequality/household-level-effects-of-affordable-housing-evidence-from-mumbai-hindi.html), syndicated in [*The Print*](https://theprint.in/opinion/mumbai-residents-win-govt-housing-lottery-and-spend-more-on-kids-education-jobs-study/290485/).
-September 4, 2019.

-["Here's what Gavin Newsom, Elizabeth Warren and Microsoft should know if they want to end the affordable housing crisis"](https://www.washingtonpost.com/news/monkey-cage/wp/2019/01/31/heres-what-gavin-newsom-elizabeth-warren-and-microsoft-should-know-if-want-to-end-the-affordable-housing-crisis/?tid=sm_tw_cage) *The Monkey Cage*.
-January 31, 2019.

 [Review](http://onlinelibrary.wiley.com/doi/10.1111/gove.12241/abstract) of *Contesting the Indian City: Global Visions and the Politics of the Local*, ed.
 Gavin Shatkin (2014, Wiley-Blackwell). *Governance* 29 (4): 589-590, 2016.